 How to Save Money at the Garden Nursery

-Buy Stock in Mid-Late October.
+Buy Stock in Mid-Late October

+The pickings might be slimmer, but you’ll save a ton of money on plants.
 Not to mention, it’s much easier to establish plants in the garden when you plant in the fall.

-Buy Pansies in Fall
+Buy Pansies in the Fall

 So instead of purchasing pansies twice, once in spring – once in fall, only buy them in fall because if left in the ground, they will overwinter and bounce back in spring.